gilnam74/vex-sneppet/Python.md

 win = MyWidget()
 win.show()
 ```
 You should have your window opened.
-Now, let's add some functionality to our tool.
+Now, let's add some functionality to our UI to create a tool.

 #### Create geometry node tool
 This tool will create a geometry node named 'GEO' in the root of the current scene.